<<Biblioteca Digital del Portal<<La Educación<<La Educación (123-125) I-III, 1996<<Actividades del PREDE

-CONSOLIDATED EVALUATION REPORTON THE MULTINATIONAL PROJECT IN SECONDARY AND HIGHER EDUCATION
+CONSOLIDATED EVALUATION REPORTON THE MULTINATIONAL EDUCACATION FOR WORK PROJECT (PMET)

-CONSOLIDATED EVALUATION REPORTON THE MULTINATIONAL PROJECT IN SECONDARY AND HIGHER EDUCATION
+CONSOLIDATED EVALUATION REPORTON THE MULTINATIONAL EDUCACATION FOR WORK PROJECT (PMET)

-The present consolidated evaluation report on the Multinational Project in Secondary and Higher Education Project was drafted by Dr. Keva Bethel (Bahamas), Dr. Ivan Carvajal (Ecuador), Dr. Luis Aureliano Gama de Andrade (Brazil), and Dr. Georges Goulet (Canada), who were contracted by the General Secretariat to conduct an external on-site evaluation of the Multinational Project in the participating countries.
+The present consolidated evaluation report on the Multinational Education for Work Project was drafted by Dr. Keva Bethel (Bahamas), Dr. Françoise Coupal (Canada), and Dr. Graciela Riquelme (Argentina), who were contracted by the General Secretariat to conduct an external on-site evaluation of the Multinational Projects in the participating countries.
 This paper is a summary of the reports submitted by the evaluators based on the trips they made to the countries involved.
-The report was drafted by the outside consultants at a meeting held at OAS headquarters in Washington D.C., in October 1995.
+The report was drafted by the external consultants at a meeting held at OAS headquarters in Washington D.C., in October 1995.
 In addition to the assistance rendered by the Department of Educational Affairs (DAE), the external evaluators had access to the background data and documentation available from the country reports, pursuant to the evaluation guidelines approved in due course.

-The external consultants visited the following countries: Argentina, Brazil, Chile, Colombia, Mexico, Panama, Trinidad and Tobago, Uruguay, and Venezuela.
+The external consultants visited the following countries: Argentina, Bolivia, Brazil, Chile, Colombia, Grenada, Mexico, Nicaragua, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, and Venezuela.

-No provision was made to cover all the countries participating in the project because of budgetary reasons and the time constraints on the consultants.
+No provision was made to cover all the countries participating in the project owing to budgetary reasons and the time constraints on the consultants.

-To date, the following country reports have been received: Argentina, Brazil, Chile, Colombia, Dominica, Guyana, Mexico, Panama, Trinidad and Tobago, and Venezuela.
+To date, the following country reports have been received: Argentina, Bolivia, Brazil, Colombia, Dominica, El Salvador, Mexico, Nicaragua, Panama, and Paraguay.